How to Grow African Violets

 And according to The Plant Expert, the way you WATER your African Violets is very important.
 This was the biggest surprise to me.
 You should never, never, water your African Violets from above.
 They like to draw water up from the base of the plant.
 Hmmmm.

 They make special pots for African Violets.
 I bought mine at Lowe's.
+You can also order these self-watering pots from Amazon.
 The planter has two pots, one sitting inside the other.
 You place water in the bigger container, and then place the smaller pot with the violet in it into the larger pot.
 The water slowly seeps through the smaller pot to water the violet.

 Apparently you should also never water your violets with cold tap water.
 Set aside a container of tap water for a day or two before you water your plants.
 The water will be room temperature and the chlorine in the water will have dissipated.